Alex4386/lilygo-ttgo-quickstart/README.md

 4. Open up Command Palette and type `Arduino: Initialize`

 ### Windows
+Since shell of Windows is not powerful as other platforms,
+You should do it manually. (or someone needs to do `Get-Item-BlahBlah-Microsoft-Stuff`, contributions please!
+I am not a Powershell guru.)

 5. Edit your c_cpp_properties.json by following [related issue](https://github.com/Microsoft/vscode-arduino/issues/678#issuecomment-662230997)
    1. Set C/C++ Language Server use Arduino GCC
    ```json